How to become a LifeSpirit Minister Practitioner

 3. Ministers shall be guided by the knowledge that Illumination is the Goal of the Free; they shall expose illusion, coercion and falsity, condemning these as violations of the LifeSpirit.

-act with informed consent and shall Do No Harm.
+consent and shall Do No Harm.

 The Minister's Certificate of Ordination provides the following limitations and guidelines:

 "The Ordained Minister Practitioner is hereby Ordained and Directed by the local congregation, under its Rules, and with the approval of the Church Trustees (who also have the authority to suspend or terminate such ordinations) under Church Rules and By-Laws, which limit the use of Church exemptions by such Ministers.
 The Ordained Practitioner is directed and authorized to act under the jurisdiction of the local congregation or its approved auxiliary, holistically ministering to the sick and suffering by prayer and spiritual means, so long as no drug material remedy is used, and so long as such minister is active in the local congregation.
 The practices of such Minister shall strictly conform to secular law."

 The Ordained Minister Practitioner is one level of the Ministry and permits the Minister Practitioner to practice as a holistic minister using the healing skills for which the Minister Practitioner has been trained.
 As a professional the Minister Practitioner is authorized to oversee ministerial funds (which are strictly separate from secular, personal funds) and engage in the sacerdotal functions of the ministry.

 Minister Practitioners who exhibit a real commitment to the ministry may apply for the further religious status of an Established Ministry.